maslovw/SDND/T2.Sensor_fusion_localization_and_control/CarND-MPC-Project/README.md

 }
 ```

-After preprocessing, the polynomial is fitted using the helper function ``polyfit`` (file main.cpp at line 134).
+After preprocessing, the polynomial is fitted using the helper function ``polyfit``.

 ### Constraints